The Insider Guide to FintechOS Restructuring: CEO Teodor Blidarus on Strategy, Focus & Profitability in 2024

 Only have 1 minute?
 Here are the 3 key takeaways: FintechOS, the Romanian-founded platform that […]

-Next stop for The Recursive podcast is Athens, where we meet the co-founder of Owiwi Athina Polina Dova, the digital tool that combines psychological research with game design to help companies recruit the best talent.
+Next stop for The Recursive podcast is Athens, where we meet Athina Polina Dova, co-founder of Owiwi, the digital tool that combines psychological research with game design to help companies recruit the best talent (# women in tech).

 Athina is joined by our wonderful host in Athens, the Social Impact & Communities builder in the Greek startup ecosystem Desy Karapchanska.

 Athina Polina Dova combines several unique talents: legal background with business acumen and people’s skills.
 Apart from being a founder, she is the Vice-President of the International Union of Professional Trainers.
 She also serves on the board of directors of the first creative industries cluster in Greece Corallia gi-Cluster.